nirbhay12345/chipDesign/README.md

 # chipDesign
-  vlsi design projects from my undergraduate degree.
+  vlsi design projects in verilog from my undergraduate degree.